 School board members are people from various backgrounds.
 They are retirees, homemakers, professionals, trades people, university students-the list goes on.
-The one thing these people all have in common is an interest in children's French as a first language education and the desire to serve their communities.
+The one thing these people all have in common is an interest in children's French as a first language education and the desire to serve the Acadian and francophone community across Nova Scotia.

-► What are the key accountabilities for individual
+What are the key accountabilities for individual board members?

-board members?